mbbaltaji/snake-client/README.md

 This is simply a multiplayer take on the genre.

-Before you can run this client, you will need to be running the server side which you can download and install from here.
+Before you can run this client, you will need to be running the server side which you can download and install from here: https://github.com/taniarascia/snek

 ## Final Product